BiancaZYCao/TriMesh4Js/README.md

 ## Prerequisites

-Before starting to use MAVJS you need to assure you have the following prerequisites:
+Before starting to use this you need to assure you have the following prerequisites:

 - **Node.js**: see [download and install Node.js](https://nodejs.org/en/download/) Node.js 14.0 or higher is required.
 - **node-gyp**: see [node-gyp](https://github.com/nodejs/node-gyp)